markschl/uvsnake/README.md

 ## Workflow

-The workflow follows the [recommendations](https://drive5.com/usearch/manual/uparse_pipeline.html) by the author of USEARCH, but with the addition of trimming primers with Cutadapt and adding some QC.
-The result will be similar if VSEARCH or USEARCH are used for different steps, even though small differences are to be expected.
+The workflow follows the [recommendations](https://drive5.com/usearch/manual/uparse_pipeline.html) by the author of USEARCH.
+Primer trimming is done wiwth Cutadapt.

+The results will usually differ slightly depending on whether VSEARCH or USEARCH is used for different steps.
 The UPARSE algorithm is not available in VSEARCH.

 ![workflow](docs/workflow.png)